pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 sudo systemctl status ufw
 ```

-If you can still connect to your web GUI and open a ssh connection, re-enable the service.
+If you can still connect to your web GUI and open a ssh connection, even after reboot, **you are now good to go**.

-**You are now good to go**.
 Happy file sharing!

 ## Troubleshooting